sictweb/web700/notes/week11.md

 });
 ```

-Next, try running this code and take a look at your database in pgAdmin 3.
+Next, try running this code and take a look at your database in pgAdmin.
 You should see that two new tables, **"Users"** and **"Tasks"** have been created, with **"Jason Bourne"** inside the "User" table and **"Task 1"** and **"Task 2"** inside the "Task" table.
 The two new tasks will both have a UserId matching "Jason Bourne"'s id!
 We have achieved the one-to-many relationship between this user and his tasks.

 **NOTE:** other relationships can be defined using the following functions: